Weakly Supervised Volumetric Image Segmentation with Deformed Templates: Introduction

 \section{Introduction}

-State-of-the-Art volumetric segmentation techniques rely on Convolutional Neural Networks (CNNs) operating on image volumes~\cite{Cicek16,Shvets18,Milletari16}.
+State-of-the-Art volumetric segmentation techniques rely on Convolutional Neural Networks (CNNs) operating on image volumes~\cite{Cicek16,Shvets18}.
 However, their performance depends critically on obtaining enough annotated data, which itself requires expert knowledge and is both tedious and expensive.

 Weakly-supervised image segmentation techniques can be used to mitigate this problem.
-They typically rely on tag annotations \cite{Huang18,Ge18a,Ge18b,Durand17} or coarse object annotations in the form of point annotations~\cite{Bearman16,Qu20,Zhao20}, bounding box annotations~\cite{Hsu19,Kulharia20,Song19}, scribbles~\cite{Zhao20} or approximate target shapes~\cite{Khoreva17}.
-However, these techniques have been mostly demonstrated in 2D.
+They typically rely on tag annotations \cite{Huang18,Ge18a} or coarse object annotations in the form of point annotati-ons~\cite{Bearman16,Zhao20}, bounding box annotations~\cite{Hsu19}, scribbles~\cite{Zhao20} or approximate target shapes~\cite{Khoreva17}.
+However, these techniques have been mostly demonstrated in 2D and do not provide enough information when segmenting complex shapes, such as the liver or the hippocampus.
 For 3D volume segmentation, the dominant approach is to fully label a subset of 2D slices~\cite{Cicek16,Dorent20}.
-This is referred to as {\it weak supervision} in the literature, even though it requires full supervision within the slices.
+This is often referred to as {\it weak supervision}, even though it requires full supervision within individual slices.